keyko-io/defi-crawler-py/README.md

 ### Contributions
-If you want to add a new protocol to be supported or a new entity to retrive data, create a PR with the new configuration of the protocol and the unit/integration tests of this new feature.
+If you want to add a new protocol to be supported or a new entity to retrieve data, create a PR with the new configuration of the protocol and the unit/integration tests of this new feature.

-To add a new protocol, create a new json config file in the config folder, with the struture `protocolname-version.json`.
+To add a new protocol, create a new json config file in the config folder, with the structure `protocolname-version.json`.
 Inside this configuration file must be the following sections:
 ##### Protocol
 This section specifies the global configuration of the protocol.
 The required fields are
   - **Name:** Protocol name.
   - **Type:** Protocol type (Borrowing lending)
-  - **Version:** Version of the protcol
+  - **Version:** Version of the protocol
-  - **Enpoint:** Subgrapn endpoint to send the http request to get the data.
-If the protocols exists on more than one chain, several enpoints can be provided
+  - **Endpoint:** Subgraph endpoint to send the http request to get the data.
+If the protocols exists on more than one chain, several endpoints can be provided

 **Example**
 ````json